-Access to campus services may be protected using Authentication Services.
+Access to campus services may be protected using authentication services.
 Authentication is the process of comparing credentials provided (e.g., MultiPass username and password) with those on file for authorized individuals.
-At Duquesne, Single Sign-On through DORI is used as the Authentication Service.
+At Duquesne, single sign-on (SSO) through DORI is used as the authentication service.

 Federated Identity Management

 Federated identity management makes life easier for people who use Web-based resources across institutions.
 It gives them access to multiple Web sites that require login without requiring them to remember multiple IDs and passwords.

 With federated identity management, institutions join together in a group---a federation---and agree to trust each other's identity credentials.
 For example, a bank allows you to use your ATM card at the ATM of another bank where you do not have an account.